-Control charts play an important role in a performance-based program of quality assurance because they provide an easy to interpret picture of the statistical state of an analysis.
-Quality assessment samples such as blanks,
+Control charts play an important role in a performance-based program of quality assurance because they provide an easily interpreted picture of the statistical state of an analysis.
+Quality assessment samples such as blanks, standards, and spike recoveries are monitored with property control charts.
+A precision control chart is used to monitor duplicate samples.